Positions Queensland as a global innovation hub with grants to Queensland research organisations to collaborate on research projects with industry.

 - involve collaboration between the Queensland-based lead applicant and:

-- at least one (preferably more) private or not-for-profit industry/end-user organisation (that will progress the translation and practical application of the research).
+- at least one Queensland-based private or not-for-profit industry/end-user organisation (that will progress the translation and practical application of the research).

 - have a total cash contribution (from the applicant and partner organisations) that is equal to, or greater than, the Innovation Partnerships funding sought